Writing Instruments and Human Expression Through Time

 • access to research, a quick discovery of facts and sources, even to describe in words a Google Street View of a place you've never been

-• loss of variety in language groups as the dominant language of the internet derives largely from its country of origin and early development (and, speculating here, to become a dominant global superpower, China would use English)
+• loss of variety in language groups as the dominant language of the internet derives largely from its country of origin and early development

 • non-linear, hyperlinked text, for nonfiction as in Wikipedia